volodymyrkozlovskyi/nfs_role_ansible/README.md

 Role Variables
 --------------

-In a defaults/main you can set the path and name for folder that you want create or set as available for network mounting
+In a defaults/main you can set the path and name for folder that you want create or set as available for network mounting and set the host or network that you want to be able to connect to that network share

 Example Playbook
 ----------------